Conditions That May Qualify for Social Security Disability

 Memory Loss

-If you have memory loss that is quantifiable and the memory problems interfere with your personal, social, or work functions, you may qualify for disability benefits.
+If you have quantifiable memory loss and the memory problems interfere with your personal, social, or work functions, you may qualify for disability benefits.

 Developmental Disabilities and Autism